 Joseph Heacock's new double brick on Main street.
-John German of Lightstreet spent
+John German of Lightstreet spent last Sunday in town at his brothers'.

-John Christian has quite an assort-
+John Christian has quite an assortment of ladies' coats.

 Miss Darlington of Philadelphia is the guest of Julia Eves.